 Tired of store-bought makeup removers?
 Blogger Melissa Jean suggests grapeseed oil works well for her as a makeup remover (as does olive oil).

 Looking to make more beauty products yourself?
-Read: DIY Health and Beauty Remedies for Summer
+Read: 4 Simple DIY Natural Skin Care Recipes From Mother Earth

 Feature image courtesy of Martin Cooper